Written by Lois Bea Thomas

 Sam: I cannot do anything with anecdotes about horse riding

-Sam: I don’t think that counts as loosing your virginity
+Sam: I don’t think that counts as losing your virginity

-Esme: do you think that one day you’ll have a spontaneous orgasm at a Sephora?
+Esme: so do you think that one day you’ll have a spontaneous orgasm at a Sephora?

 Sam: no, maybe a Boots but not a Sephora.
 Did they let you keep it?